Charlie and the Chocolate Factory (franchise): Charlie and the Great Glass Elevator (1972)

-Unfinished third book
+Unfinished third novel

-A follow-up to the book was planned, called Charlie in the White House.
+A follow-up to the novel was planned, called Charlie in the White House.
 Charlie's family and Mr. Wonka are invited by President Gilligrass to have dinner at the White House, as thanks for rescuing the spacecraft from its attack by the Vermicious Knids.
 Dahl only wrote the first chapter, which is on display at the Roald Dahl Museum and Story Centre in Great Missenden.

+Charlie and the Christmas Factory

+In 2024 the publication of a collection of twelve short stories based on several Roald Dahl stories was announced.
+The short continuation novels would be authored by Sibéal Pounder (who wrote the novelisation of Wonka) and others including Elle McNicoll, Greg James, Adam Kay, Adam Hills, Ben Bailey Smith and Konnie Huq.

 Films

 Willy Wonka & the Chocolate Factory (1971)

 Willy Wonka & the Chocolate Factory is a 1971 musical film adaptation of the 1964 novel Charlie and the Chocolate Factory by Roald Dahl.
-It was directed by Mel Stuart, and starred Gene Wilder as Wonka.
+It was directed by Mel Stuart and starred Gene Wilder as Wonka.
 The film tells the story of Charlie Bucket as he receives a golden ticket and visits Willy Wonka's chocolate factory with four other children from around the world.
-Filming took place in Munich in 1970, and the film was released on June 30, 1971.
+Filming took place in Munich in 1970, and the film was released on 30 June 1971.
 It received positive reviews, but it was a box office disappointment despite the fact that it recouped its budget.
 However, it developed into a cult film due to its repeated television airings and home video sales.
-In 1972, the film received an Academy Award nomination for Best Original Score.
+In 1972 the film received an Academy Award nomination for Best Original Score.